RunMat

 • Repeated names are deduplicated so that the last occurrence wins, mirroring MATLAB's behavior.

 • Unsupported data classes trigger descriptive errors.
-RunMat currently supports double and complex numeric arrays, logical arrays, character arrays, string arrays (stored as cell-of-char data), structs, and cells whose elements are composed of the supported types.
+RunMat supports Level-5 double and complex numeric arrays, supported scalar integer classes, single/uint8/uint16 tensors, logical arrays, character arrays, string arrays (stored as cell-of-char data), scalar structs, real sparse matrices, and cells whose elements are composed of the supported types.

 load always reads data on the host.
 The resulting values start on the CPU.
 When RunMat Accelerate is active, auto-offload heuristics may later decide to promote tensors to the GPU if they participate in accelerated expressions, but no provider hooks are required during the load operation itself.
 GPU-resident variables that were saved earlier are gathered back to host memory as part of file serialisation, so loading them produces standard host values.